 Most local NFL games will be broadcast over the air, in HD, on network channels like ABC, CBS, or FOX.
 All you need to pick up the games is an indoor or outdoor digital antenna.
 You can easily enough find them on Amazon and like all digital equipment, they can range from dirt cheap to stupidly expensive.

-If your looking for quality at a reasonable price, go with Mohu.
-Their antennas are unmatched in quality, and are offered at a very affordable price point.
-They made antennas for the US military for many years, until recently moving into the commercial market.
-They are the number one selling antenna on Amazon (which tells you something), but I suggest buying directly so that you can get the best price possible.
+Mohu specifically, started out making antennas for the US military for many years, until recently moving into the commercial market.
+They are the number one selling antenna on Amazon (which tells you something), and suggest buying directly so that you can get the best price possible.

 “…we have discovered probably the best thing you will ever plug into your HDTV.
 It’s the paper-thin HDTV antenna from Mohu.” – HDTV Magazine

 If you don’t like these online choices, and you’re feeling a little adventurous, here’s an excellent tutorial on how to make your own indoor digital antenna using a coat hanger.

 Would I bet my season of Football viewing on a coat hanger?
 No, but if you are really hurting financially, this is an excellent option.